AthinaDavari/Lab_Assignments_Applied_Engineering/sourcecodeanalyzer/README.md

 ### Code on democlient
 Design Patterns Used: Facade\
 Package: analyzefile\
-We wanted demoCliend class to low coupled to implementations.
+We wanted demoCliend class to low coupled to implementations.\

+#### Which classes participate in the pattern, serving what role?
+Facade: AnalyzeFileFacade.java
 #### Pros:
 - A simple interface for client, hiding from client the complexity of the anyleze code proccess.
 - When you change the proccess, you don't need to change client's code.